What's at stake in U.N. arms trade treaty negotiations?

-UNITED NATIONS (Reuters) - Members of the United Nations have been meeting at the world body’s New York City headquarters this week for a final round of negotiations on what could become the first international treaty to regulate the $70 billion global conventional arms trade.
+UNITED NATIONS (Reuters) - Members of the United Nations are in the final days of negotiations on what could become the first international treaty to regulate the $70 billion global conventional arms trade.

+The treaty drafting conference at the U.N.’s headquarters in New York City will continue through Thursday.

+A new draft text was circulated to the states participating in the conference last Friday, which rights groups criticized as disappointing.

 The point of an arms trade treaty is to set standards for all cross-border transfers of any type of conventional weapon - light and heavy.
 It would also create binding requirements for nations to review all cross-border arms contracts to ensure the munitions will not be used in human rights abuses, terrorism, violations of humanitarian law, do not breach U.N. arms embargoes and are not illegally diverted.